 NHS staff have supported Inspiring the Future from our early days, playing a key role as volunteers.
-In 2018, this led to the NHS Ambassadors campaign, supported by Health Education England, which aims to debunk young people’s preconceptions about roles in the NHS.
+In 2018, this led to the NHS Ambassadors campaign, supported by NHS England, which aims to debunk young people’s preconceptions about roles in the NHS.

 Complementing Inspiring the Future’s wider aims, NHS volunteers help raise young people’s aspirations, boost confidence and motivation, and show how school subjects can be useful later in life.
 They also encourage young people to see how their own experience relates to the caring professions and to find out about opportunities working in the NHS.

 Over 6,000 NHS staff from across the UK have registered as NHS Ambassadors, reaching around 100,000 students each year.

 NHS staff take part in a wide range of activities, from careers talks and mock interviews, to tailored support for school students at risk of unemployment, Oxbridge entrants, or those with barriers such as disability, language, or confidence.

 Ambassadors also support curriculum delivery with subject talks, providing insights into subjects including science, dentistry, medicine, psychology, neuroscience, nursing, allied health professions, biology, mathematics, biology, business, management and English.